taw00/stockfish-rpm/README.md

 ## Disclaimer

-I developed this packaging for my own use and because the officially shipped builds are usually woefully out of date.
-I offer this build for your own convenience.
-I make no guarantee it works as it should.
+Stockfish already ships with Fedora and most other Linux distributions, but those vendor-supplied versions are usually woefully out of date.
+Therefore, I offer this build for your own convenience.
+I make no guarantee that it works as it should.
 Buyer beware. :) I am in no way affiliated with the developers of Stockfish, but I do thank them and the larger Stockfish community who have made incredible chess engine possible.

 # Questions or comments&nbsp;.&nbsp;.&nbsp;.